KomaGR/softeng2018-dns/CONTRIBUTING.md

 ### General
 * Open pull requests against the `<feature>` branch.
-* If there is no open issue for your PR, open one first for discussion and approval before submitting any code.
 * When appropriate, encapsulate your code in its own class, in its own file.

 ### Names